climatepolicyradar/cpr-sdk/docs/search/README.md

 ## Prerequisites

 To be able to develop on search, you'll want to be able to fire requests at our production Vespa instance from your machine.
-(We don't use staging here, as its data is not kept up-to-date with what's in production).
+(We don't use staging here, as its data is not kept up-to-date with what's in production.
+It might be desirable at some point to be able to run tests against a staging version of Vespa with up-to-date data.).

 Instructions for creating a read-only certificate are in the [navigator infra repo here](https://github.com/climatepolicyradar/navigator-infra/tree/main/vespa#how-to-add-a-certificate-for-vespa-cloud-access).